cenkbilgen/TransferPublisher/README.md

 XCode 11 lets you use the new Combine framework with URLSession by directly creating a URLSessionTask publisher, but not for an download or upload task (which perform better for transferring lots of data, plus background capability)

+> _I don't use this package myself anymore.
+It's just as easy to create KVO based Publisher's for the URLSessionDownload or Upload Task properties directly (or from their Progress property which is also KVO compliant)._

 Here are two extensions to `URLSession`:
 1. `func downloadTaskPublisher(with request: URLRequest) -> AnyPublisher<DownloadOutput, Error>`
 2. `func uploadTaskPublisher(with request: URLRequest, data: Data?) -> AnyPublisher<UploadOutput, Error>`